 MountainTrue works to restore our forests’ native ecology.
-We are the leader in developing and implementing programs that combat invasive plants and insects without harming native plant communities and wildlife.
+We are a leading organization in developing and implementing programs to combat invasive plants and insects without harming native plant communities and wildlife.

-MountainTrue is the leader in developing and implementing programs that combat invasive plants and insects in the mountain counties of North Carolina.
-Introduced accidentally and intentionally, these invasive species escaped from developed communities and have made their way into wilderness areas.
+Introduced accidentally and intentionally, invasive species have escaped developed communities and entered wilderness areas.
 Without the predators and competitors that native plants and insects have evolved with, invasives are given the opportunity to flourish, usually at the expense of our native plant communities.
 MountainTrue is able to remove or kill these invasive species without harming surrounding native plant and wildlife populations.

 Invasive Species Work